SoCXin/doc/docs/X86/debug-tools/renode_extra.rst

 ---------------

-If the default Renode configuration is not suitable for your project, it's possible to override the default Renode flags in :ref:`projectconf`.
+If the default Renode configuration is not suitable for your project, it's possible to override the default Renode flags in :ref:`mips`.
 The following sections describe typical use cases where custom settings might be useful.

 Additional Analyzers